ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 A sparse index allows extra data to be read.
 When reading a single range of the primary key, up to `index_granularity * 2` extra rows in each data block can be read.

-Sparse indexes allow you to work with a very large number of table rows, because such indexes fit the the computer's RAM in the very most cases.
+Sparse indexes allow you to work with a very large number of table rows, because such indexes fit the computer's RAM in the very most cases.

 ClickHouse does not require a unique primary key.
 You can insert multiple rows with the same primary key.